NCAR/NCAR_Library_Research_NSF1448480_EAGER_Tracing_Persistent_Identifers/papers/manualSearching2016/data/readme-ManualSearching-data.txt

 P - Primary literature
 G - Gray literature

+Column 4 - "Pub-Date"
+This column lists the data of publication for the document.
+The date is in the format "yyyy-mm-dd", though the dates may only include the year or year+month.
+The values are listed as returned by the DOI metadata service.
+If the DOI metadata service did not return a viable metadata record for the document, the document was examined manually to determine the date of publication.
+In these cases, only the year was recorded.
+No dates were recorded for gray literature.
+For these cases, the Pub-Date column lists "NA" to indicate that the date is not available.

 SECTION 4 - EXAMPLE
 Here the first line of one data file is described as an example of the data structure and codes.
 In the file NARCCAP-DOI-Refs.csv, the first line (after the column header labels) is as follows:

-10.1175/JAMC-D-13-0361.1,T,P
+10.1175/JAMC-D-13-0361.1,T,P,2014-09

 This means that the article with DOI "10.1175/JAMC-D-13-0361.1", in this case an article from the Journal of Applied Meteorology and Climatology, referenced the NARCCAP data set via an in-text reference (second column "T").
 Because it is a journal article with a DOI, it is coded as "P" for "Primary literature" in the third column.
+The publication date that was returned by the DOI resolution service was "2014-09".